JustJoostNL/LoadAllWorlds/README.md

 # ToDo

-* [ ] Implementing config.yml with the function load all the worlds on startup or on command
+* [ ] Implementing config.yml with the option to load all the worlds on startup or with a command.

 Progress: 75%